How to Grow Avocado

 • Bacon ‘B’ type: Quick growing, cold-tolerant, upright trees that bear fruit at an early age.
 The thin skin is prone to fruit fly attack.

 • Fuerte ‘B’ type: Classic pear shaped, thin skinned fruit on a wide spreading tree.
-Best in warmer climates.
+Suitable in cold climates.

 Tips on growing